Tulip mania: The Dutch tulip business

 As a result, tulips rapidly became a coveted luxury item, and a profusion of varieties followed.
-They were classified in groups: the single-hued tulips of red, yellow, or white were known as Couleren; the multicolored Rosen (white streaks on a red or pink background); Violetten (white streaks on a purple or lilac background); and the rarest of all, the Bizarden ('Bizarres') (yellow or white streaks on a red, brown, or purple background).
+They were classified in groups: the single-hued tulips of red, yellow, or white were known as Couleren; the multicoloured Rosen (white streaks on a red or pink background); Violetten (white streaks on a purple or lilac background); and the rarest of all, the Bizarden ('Bizarres') (yellow or white streaks on a red, brown, or purple background).
 The multicolour effects of intricate lines and flame-like streaks on the petals were vivid and spectacular, making the bulbs that produced these even more exotic-looking plants highly sought after.
 It is now known that this effect is due to the bulbs being infected with a type of tulip-specific mosaic virus, known as the "tulip breaking virus", so called because it "breaks" the one petal colour into two or more.
 Less conspicuously, the virus also progressively impairs the tulip's production of daughter bulbs.

+The Semper Augustus was the most expensive tulip during the tulip mania, during the peak this tulip was even sold for ƒ10.000 (~€130.000 in 2024).
+After seeing the tulip in the garden of Dr. Adriaan Pauw, a director of the Dutch East India Company, Nicolas van Wassenaer wrote in 1624 that "The colour is white, with carmine on a blue base, and with an unbroken flame right to the top".
+The 'Semper Augustus' was actually not a tulip variety, but rather a tulip affected by the tulip mosaic virus.
+With limited specimens in existence at the time and most owned by Pauw, his refusal to sell any flowers, despite wildly escalating offers, is believed by some to have sparked the mania.
 The historian Philipp Blom theorised in his book, Nature's mutiny, that the mania might also have been driven by the effects of the Little Ice Age, which left most other flowers dry and shrivelled by the temperature, while the tulip was the one which sustained itself.